How to configure Azure Database for MySQL Data-in Replication

 Review the limitations and requirements of Data-in replication before performing the steps in this article.

-Create a new Azure Database for MySQL server
+Create an Azure Database for MySQL single server instance to use as a replica

-Create a new MySQL server (ex. "replica.mysql.database.azure.com").
+1. Create a new instance of Azure Database for MySQL single server (for example, replica.mysql.database.azure.com).
 Refer to Create an Azure Database for MySQL server by using the Azure portal for server creation.
-This server is the "replica" server in Data-in Replication.
+This server is the "replica" server for Data-in Replication.

 Important

-The Azure Database for MySQL server must be created in the General Purpose or Memory Optimized pricing tiers.
+The Azure Database for MySQL server must be created in the General Purpose or Memory Optimized pricing tiers as data-in replication is only supported in these tiers.
+GTID is supported on versions 5.7 and 8.0 and only on servers that support storage up to 16 TB (General purpose storage v2).

 User accounts aren't replicated from the source server to the replica server.
 If you plan on providing users with access to the replica server, you need to create all accounts and corresponding privileges manually on this newly created Azure Database for MySQL server.